 Any extra wire, which might be any color such as blue or yellow, is the ground wire for EMI.
 It should be connected to the power supply ground.

-Load Cell to Amplifier Connection
+Wiring Configuration: Load Cell to HX711 Breakout

 The wires listed above attach to the appropriate pins of the HX711 amplifier device as shown in the sets of pictures below.
 The HX711 is a special amplifier that has 2 channel inputs A and B, each with different amplifier gains adjustable by a computer program.
 The channel A has a gain of 128 and 64, while the channel B has a fixed gain of 32.